7mile/unico-rest-soap-pro/README.md

 </soapenv:Envelope>
 ```

-get the gcd from the queue
+To get the gcd from the queue, use command:

 curl --header "content-type: text/xml" -d @request.xml http://localhost:8080/ws